lindsaymacvean/fullstack_boilerplate/README.md

 |-bower.json (for SPA precompiled components version control)
 |-package.json (node version control for modules)

+---

 **Using a MOVE structure**

-Models - Typical
+*Models* - Typical

-Operations - Handling all controller like behaviour with the DB etc

-Views - Classic views are in the ../client directory.
-The server directory handles APIs and other http routing

-Events - Bubbling up from the client side through the routes and endpoints and to the operations.
+*Operations* - Handling all controller like behaviour with the DB etc *Views* - Classic views are in the ../client directory.
+The server directory handles APIs and other http routing *Events* - Bubbling up from the client side through the routes and endpoints and to the operations.

 ## To Dos
 Set up passport.js security